Golf Tutorials

 The Unofficial Truth About the Masters Volunteer Program

-For most positions, there is a waiting list that is reportedly years, if not decades, long. turnover is extremely low.
+For most positions, there is a waiting list that is reportedly years, if not decades, long.
+Turnover is extremely low.
 Once someone gets a volunteer spot, they tend to hold onto it for life, often passing the opportunity down to a child or another family member when they can no longer serve.
 This reality can sound discouraging, but understanding it is the first step.
 It means you have to think differently about how to approach this goal.
 Instead of looking for a front door, you have to build relationships that might lead to a side entrance.

 Who Exactly Becomes a Volunteer?